Transform your knowledge into learner-centered courses or content

-Learning Experience Design (LXD) blends User Experience (UX) and Instructional Design.
+Learning Experience Design (LXD) is a blend of User Experience (UX) and Instructional Design.

 Learning Experience Design (LXD) is all about creating a memorable learning experience for your students or your audience.
 It applies to: courses, training, educational content (videos, social media, blog posts) and programs with learning goals.
 It’s more than a course’s content or its profitability.
 It’s a holistic and impact-driven approach with the goal of improving the lives of those you teach.